jcraane/personal-blog-hugo/content/post/2022-09-22-standalone-kmm-images.md

 Kmm-images unifies image handling in a KMM iOS and Android app.
 Using kmm-images in a standalone Android app has the following advantages:

 - automatic conversion of SVG to Android vector drawables
-- automatic conversion of PNG and JPG to all requirements densities
+- automatic conversion of PNG and JPG to all required densities
 - support for PDF image format
 - ready for Kotlin Multiplatform